 Ben would close this obituary as follows: Lord Luv A Duck !!!!

-To send flowers to David " Ben" Ruthven Spicer's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of David " Ben" Ruthven Spicer, please visit our floral store.